Edward Stickles: Records

+Honors

+Stickles was inducted into the International Swimming Hall of Fame in 1995 and into the Indiana University Hall of Fame in 1998.

 Coaching career

+After graduating Indiana in 1965, Stickles coached the Libya, North Africa National Swimming team, and then served for one year as an Assistant Coach at his alma mater, Indiana University.

-Stickles was the head swimming coach for the Illinois Fighting Illini swimming team at the University of Illinois.
-He was also head coach of the LSU Tigers (1973–1980) and LSU Lady Tigers (1980) swimming and diving teams at Louisiana State University.
+Stickles was the head swimming coach for the Illinois Fighting Illini swimming team at the University of Illinois for two years.

+In August, 1972, Athletic Director Carl Maddox named Stickles as the new Head coach of the LSU Tigers where he served from 1973–1980 and later coached the LSU Lady Tigers in 1980.
+In a long, and arduous selection process, Director Maddox believed he had found an outstanding coach, who would best served the University.
+Stickles replaced Dr. Ivan Harless, who had served as coach two years.
+Stickles later worked as a managing Director for all athletic events at Louisiana State.

 Personal life

 Stickles now resides in Louisiana with wife and two children.
 His sister Terri is a former Olympic swimmer.
 Ted developed tendinitis in his elbow and consequently missed the 1964 Olympics – otherwise Ted and Terri would have been the first brother and sister to make an Olympic team.